lemrey/sdk-nrf/applications/machine_learning/README.rst

 Not every board supports both mentioned build types.
 The given board can also support some additional configurations of the nRF Machine Learning application.
 For example, the nRF52840 Development Kit supports ``nus`` configuration that uses :ref:`nus_service_readme` instead of :ref:`zephyr:uart_api` for data forwarding.
+Additionally, the nRF54H20 PDK supports the ``singlecore`` configuration that does not use Peripheral processor (PPR) for data sampling.
+Data are collected with the application CPU instead.

 .. note::
     `Selecting a build type`_ is optional.